mnishanth02/waybinder/server/routes/journey/implementation-plan.md

    - Validate dates to ensure endDate is after startDate
    - Provide a dropdown for journeyType with all available options
    - Allow for optional fields like description, tags, location, etc.
+   - Implement a user search/select component for buddyIds to tag registered users
+   - Provide a text input field for memberNames to add non-registered participants

 2. **Journey Listing**:
    - Implement pagination controls